SPFxHeroes/J.A.R.B.I.S.-Labs/lab09/README.md

-# Lab 9
+# Lab 9: Retrieving data

 In this lab, we'll retrieve data from the SharePoint list that we deployed when the solution was deployed to a site.

-To make retrieving data easier, we'll use [PnPjs]}(https://pnp.github.io/pnpjs/) to retrieve the data.
+To make retrieving data easier, we'll use [PnPjs](https://pnp.github.io/pnpjs/) to retrieve the data.

 PnPjs is a collection of fluent libraries for consuming SharePoint, Graph, and Office 365 REST APIs in a type-safe way.
 You can use it within SharePoint Framework, Nodejs, or any JavaScript project.